 Towards the end of the year, when begonia leaves start to yellow, usually about October, reduce and stop all watering and feeding to allow the pots to dry out.
 When the pots are dry, empty them and save the tubers.
 Store the tubers in a dry position preferably in dry sand in a frost-free place for the winter season to grow again next year.

 Bedding plants can also be saved by bringing them into the greenhouse before frost occurs. and allowing the foilage to die down.
-The tubers can then be stored in a frost-free place as above.
+The tubers can then be stored in a frost-free place in the greenhouse.